5 Steps of How to Build Web Applications [Updated]

 • Identify technical and business requirements

 Formulating the main functions and features of the app involves creating a list of all the necessary functions that should be implemented.
 These can be both basic functions, such as user registration and authorization, and those specific to your project, such as the ability to create and manage content or integration with social networks.
+This clarity helps streamline the web application development process.

 Design and Architecture